-- Analyze the complexities of leading, managing and following to allow for opportunities that achieve shared outcomes. - · Integrate leadership theory, scholarship and practice with developmental self-awareness. - · Evaluate the impact of leading and following within various spheres of influence. - · Communicate effectively in a variety of leadership settings. - · Respond to leadership dilemmas in a manner consistent with one's personal faith and values. - · Assess the well-being of organizations and individuals using a variety of strategies.
+- Analyze the complexities of leading, managing and following to allow for opportunities that achieve shared outcomes. - Integrate leadership theory, scholarship and practice with developmental selfawareness. - Evaluate the impact of leading and following within various spheres of influence. - · Communicate effectively in a variety of leadership settings. - Respond to leadership dilemmas in a manner consistent with one's personal faith and values. - Assess the well-being of organizations and individuals using a variety of strategies.

 Students who complete the major in Organizational Leadership have the option to include a concentration in Christian Ministries or Human Services.

-Students who complete the B.A. degree in Organizational Leadership and enroll in the M.A. degree in Transformational Leadership at Bethel Seminary will be exempted from two courses required for the graduate degree.
+Seminary Pathway